United Nations Editorial Manual Online

 Date and language(s)

-The date in the masthead is the date on which the document containing the corrigendum is submitted to Documents Control.
+The date in the masthead is the date on which the document containing the corrigendum is submitted to Documents Management.

 The language indicated as the original is that of the original document if the corrigendum applies to all of the language versions.
 If the correction or corrections apply only to some languages, then the original language notation is replaced by “English only”, “Chinese and French only” and the like.